NavneetRathour/apnacollege_demo/README.md

 # apnacollege_demo
-this is my second repo
+This is my second Repo.
-other Navneet rathour
+Other Navneet Rathour